-- You get your refund fast even faster if you file through the internet. - Payment is more secure there is no check to get lost. - More convenient.
+- You get your refund fast even faster if you file online. - Payment is more secure there is no check to get lost. - More convenient.
 No trip to the bank to deposit your check.

 Check with your financial institution to make sure your deposit will be accepted and to get the correct routing and account numbers.